2012 Toyota Vitz Review

 Currently in its third generation, the Toyota Vitz has been in production since 1999 and is sold exclusively in Japan.
 In other markets, it’s sold as the Toyota Yaris.
-The first generation known as the XP10 was in production from 1999 – 2005, the second generation known as the XP90 was in production from 2005 – 2010 and the third generation known as the XP130 has been in production from 2011 – Present.
+The first generation known as the XP10 was in production from 1999 to 2005, the second generation known as the XP90 was in production from 2005 to 2010 and the third generation known as the XP130 has been in production from 2011 to Present.

 Toyota Vitz Grades

-- Toyota Vitz Jewela – This grade is similar to the F but with more exotic colors such as pink, purple, maroon and red.
+- Toyota Vitz Jewela – This grade has the same features as grade F but with more exotic colors such as pink, purple, maroon and red.
 Its targeted at a more feminine clientele.

 - Toyota Vitz U – This is the luxury grade that comes with either the 1.3L engine or the 1.5L engine, 2WD/4WD, xenon headlights, steering audio controls, chrome trim, keyless/smart start, 15-Inch steel rims, turn signal on side mirrors, luggage cover, padded seats and automatic AC.